 In a large bowl,

-into small pieces and blend into the flour mixture with
+into small pieces and blend into the flour mixture with a pastry blender, your

-beaten egg and vanilla.
-Add this mixture to the flour mixture and stir just until the dough comes together.
+mixture to the flour mixture and stir just until the dough comes together.
 Do

 not over mix the dough or the scones will be tough.